CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 *Bottom* moves it's lowest point to be touching the print bed.

-It is reccomended to keep the *Lock Model* unselected and hit *Bottom* before slicing.
+It is recommended to keep the *Lock Model* unselected and hit *Bottom* before slicing.

 ### Scaling